section-engineering-education/engineering-education/content/articles/model-interpretation-using-lime/index.md

 - [References](#References)

 ### Prerequisites

 To follow through this article, the reader should:

 - Have [Python](https://www.python.org/) installed.
 - Have an understanding of [Python programming.](/engineering-education/python-projects-for-beginners/)
 - Be familiar with [machine learning modeling.](engineering-education/house-price-prediction/)
 - Be familiar with [Google colab notebooks.](https://colab.research.google.com)

 ### Introduction

 Model interpretation has made a great impact in today's machine learning building.
 Through interpretation, we can build a more robust, accurate, and most trustworthy model.
 These are some of the reasons why model interpretation is important among others.

 #### Importance of model interpretation

 - It detects errors and bugs in the model.
+  Models are prone to errors and bugs, these may be due to human errors or deprecated software dependencies.
+Model interpretation debugs these errors and resolves them.
 - It detects bias during model training.
+  Bias occurs when we have unbalanced data.
+This is when we did not split our dataset correctly.
+Model interpretation ensures that our dataset is well balanced to avoid bias.
 - To know model reliability.
-Could you expound more on the importances instead of just listing them.
-For example the third significance of model interpretation needs some explanation.

-Explain briefly the importances.
+  A reliable model is a model that can give consistent results and should continue its operation without failure.
+Through model interpretation, we will be able to know if we can trust a model's prediction results.
-To improve model performance and generalization.
+- To improve model performance and generalization.
+  Model interpretation increases the model's accuracy score and ensures that it has a higher chance of making correct predictions.
 - To identify wrong classifications during predictions.
+  Model interpretation analyzes the prediction results, during this process it uses different techniques to identify the wrong and right predictions.
+This ensures that only the right predictions are accepted.

 When it comes to model interpretation we have different methods and techniques used.
 They depend on the type of algorithm used, the type of machine learning problem, and the complexity of these problems.

+### Model interpretation methods and techniques

-The model interpretation techniques and methods are as follows.
+These model methods and techniques are as follows.

 #### Model-specific method

 This technique is specific to only certain models and may not be applied to other machine learning models.
 It checks on the specific features and attributes within a model and their impact on the general functionalities of the model.

 #### Local or global scope method

 The local scope is used in individual prediction and tries to explain why a model made a certain single prediction.
-In global scope, it goes beyond the individual prediction and tries to explain the general behavior of the model.
+In the global scope, it goes beyond the individual prediction and tries to explain the general behavior of the model.

 In this tutorial, we will build a simple classification model using the iris dataset.
 The model classifies the flower species based on user input.
 From there, we will use LIME to interpret this model.